chrisjsimpson/amber-secrets-ci-example/README.md

 With amber your secrets are version controlled alongside your code.

-> "HELP!
-I'm debugging my pipeline, I wish I could securly decrypt my CI/CD secrets"
+> "Help!
+I'm debugging my pipeline, I wish I could securly decrypt my CI/CD secrets to troubleshoot my issue."

 With amber you can securly decrypt your secrets.

 > "That would be useful for updating and maintaining the secrets because it gets confusing with so many secrets."

+Every CI/CD system has a different interface, amber reduces the compexity with [only one](https://xkcd.com/927/) place to manage such secrets.

 ## Setup